ratataque/terra_cloud/DEPLOYMENT.md

 ### Step 2: Create Backend Storage for Terraform State

-Terragrunt and Terraform need an Azure Storage Account to store the state of your infrastructure.
-This is crucial for collaboration and state management.
+This is a **one-time setup**.
+Terragrunt needs an Azure Storage Account to store the state of your infrastructure, which is shared between all environments.

-First, set some variables in your shell.
-The storage account name must be globally unique, so a random suffix is added.

 ```bash
 export RESOURCE_GROUP_NAME="tfstate-rg"